pingxuan-hlju/ICAL/README.md

 ## Introduction

-Interactive multi-hypergraph inferring and channelenhanced and attribute-enhanced learning for drug-related side effect predictio”).
+Interactive multi-hypergraph inferring and channel-enhanced and attribute-enhanced learning for drug-related side effect prediction”).

 # File